thedevdojo/voyager/docs/core-concepts/bread-builder.md

 The media picker formfield allows you to upload/delete/select files directly from the media-manager.
 You can customize the behaviour with the following options:
 - `base_path` the start-path relative to the filesystem.
+- `rename` renames the uploaded files to a given name
 - `show_as_images` shows stored data as images
 - `delete_files` boolean value if the files should be deleted when the entry is deleted.
 This will also delete the file if it is used in other entries!
 - `max` the maximum of files a user can select